 The following policy pertains to all summer and winter post-session classes except for eight-week classes, see above for the eight-week refund policy.
 For summer classes 100% refund is given if dropped prior to or during the first two days of class.
 No refund is given if dropped after the second day of class.
 For winter classes, 100% is given if dropped prior to or during the first day of class.
 No refund is given if dropped after the first day of class.
-The date used to establish the amount of refund will be the date that the add/drop form is signed by the Office of Academic Administration.
+The date used to establish the amount of refund will be the date the add/drop form is signed by the Office of Academic Administration.

-A student who chooses to withdraw from a class or classes, or from all classes for which he has registered, whether he has attended them or not, must officially withdraw by completing the forms which are available from the Administration office.
+A student who chooses to withdraw from class(es), whether he has attended them or not, must officially withdraw by completing the forms which are available from the Administration office.
 See refund schedule under DipTh, BTh, M.M.B & MDiv 16-week classes.
 Modular withdraw periods start the first day of the modular session, not the first day of the on-campus class.

 Classes can be added through the first day of class and dropped until the end of the "drop" period, on the Monday following the second week of the semester.
 A grade of "W" indicates withdrawal during the third through the twelfth weeks for fall and spring semester.
 No withdrawals are permitted after the twelfth week.
-Information on refunds and penalties for failure to withdraw officially may be found earlier in this catalog.
-Refunds of tuition payments are based upon the week that the official withdrawal form is signed by the Administration office, not on the time the student ceases to attend the class(es).
+Information on refunds and penalties for failure to withdraw officially may be found above.
+Refunds of tuition payments are based upon the week that the official withdrawal form is signed by the Administration office, not the time the student ceases to attend the class(es).